by Contributing Author

 - General Liability Insurance-

-Independent contractors can choose general liability insurance that ensures coverage for different types of incidents.
-When there is any accidental damage to your customer’s property, you will not have a financial burden.
+Independent contractors can choose general liability insurance that ensures coverage for different incidents.
+You will not have a financial burden when there is any accidental damage to your customer’s property.

 - Insurance for omissions and errors